alan478/CMU_IDL_51/README.md

 - `Preprocessing/`
   - Scripts and instructions for preprocessing datasets (e.g., Yelp, Amazon) to prepare data for training models.
 - `Training Code/`
-  - Scripts and models for training and evaluating transformer-based models for style transfer.
+  - `CustomModel.py`: Script for training the custom transformer model.
+  - `T5_Finetuning.py`: Script for fine-tuning the T5 model.
 - `README.md`
   - The main readme file.